AI Slop

 - Symmetric structure — every paragraph the same length, every section three bullets

-- Voiceless authority — confident tone with no personal stake in the claim
+- Hollow authority — confident tone with no personal stake in the claim and no language fingerprint behind it

 When all five appear in one piece, you're reading slop regardless of who's credited as the author.